-Dickens describes the smell of freshly baked Christmas pudding as it emerges from a large bowl used to cook it in.
+In this quotation, Charles Dickens humourously describes the smell of freshly baked Christmas pudding as it emerges from a large bowl used to cook it in.
 In a time before washing machines, large bowls (usually made of copper to avoid tarnishing) were used to wash clothes.
-These ‘wash-house copper’ bowls were cleaned out and used at Christmas time to cook a large pudding as they were the only pan large enough.
+These ‘wash-house copper’ bowls were cleaned out and used by poorer families at Christmas time to cook a large pudding for the festive period, being the only pan they had that was large enough.

-As the lid is opened and the smell from the bowls normal used wafts around the room.
-Dickens describes the cloth (that would have covered the pudding as it cooked in the saucepan) as smelling like a washing-day, it being soaked in the steam and vapours from the pudding.
+As the lid is opened, the smell from the bowls normal laundry use wafts around the room.
+Dickens describes the cloth (that would have covered the pudding as it cooked in the saucepan) as smelling like a washing-day, it being soaked in steam and vapours tainted by the smells from the laundry bowl.
 Dickens then goes on to describe the smell of the pudding as like an eating-house and a pastrycook’s next door to each other, with a laundress’s next door to that!

 The Ghost of Christmas Present, the second of the three spirits that haunt the miser Ebenezer Scrooge, in order to prompt him to repent his selfish ways, has taken Scrooge to see the family of his clerk, Bob Cratchit.
 There, he witnesses the Cratchit family enjoy a Christmas meal.

-This is an example of the figurative language Charles Dickens uses in his works, here using a simile to compare the pleasant aroma of a freshly baked Christmas pudding as the lid is opened and the smell wafts around the room.
+This is an example of the figurative language Charles Dickens uses in his works, here using a simile to compare the aroma of a freshly baked Christmas pudding – cooked in a bowl that is clearly still tainted with the contents of its regular use to wash clothes – as the lid is opened and the smell wafts around the room.

 The abused, underpaid clerk of Ebenezer Scrooge, Bob Cratchit is a kind but very poor man with a large family and a very sick son, Tim.
 He works for Scrooge, copying letters in a cold dismal room, so small it is described as a sort of tank.
 Bring winter time, he is forced to try and stay warm with thick clothes and heat himself by the flame of a candle.
 He wears tattered clothes as he cannot afford a coat.
 Cratchit is treated poorly by Scrooge and given a weekly salary that is insufficient to provide his family with a proper Christmas dinner.
 Despite these circumstances, Bob Cratchit represents the opposite qualities to Scrooge including kindness, generosity and a love of his family members.